Manukaushikk/Portfolio-2.0/README.md

-Here's a polished version of your GitHub project README in markdown format, complete with appropriate emojis to make it more engaging and easy to read.

----

 # 🖥️ **Manu Kaushik's Web Project** 🌐

 Welcome to this complete web project crafted by **Manu Kaushik** (manukaushik), a passionate Software Engineer specializing in React.js, TypeScript, and modern web technologies.
 This project showcases my skills and the kind of digital experiences I build.